jefdaj/electionguard-cardano/milestone2/smart-contract-architecture.md

 In the future it could also have Benaloh challenge certifications/disputes by voters.

 The general fund could expand later into a map holding collateral from various parties.

+TODO can the plutus contract do all verification of incoming data itself, then force batchers to include every TX?
+Or will there eventually need to be a dispute resolution mechanism for that?